Environmental impacts of animal agriculture: Soils

+In Canada, a review highlighted that the methane and nitrous oxide emitted from manure management comprised 17% of agricultural greenhouse gas emissions, while nitrous oxide emitted from soils after application of manure, accounted for 50% of total emissions.

 Manure provides environmental benefits when properly managed.
-Manure that is deposited on pastures by grazing animals is an effective way to preserve soil fertility.
+Deposition of manure on pastures by grazing animals is an effective way to preserve soil fertility.
 Many nutrients are recycled in crop cultivation by collecting animal manure from barns and concentrated feeding sites, sometimes after composting.
 For many areas with high livestock density, manure application substantially replaces the application of synthetic fertilizers on surrounding cropland.
 Manure is also spread on forage-producing land that is grazed, rather than cropped.

+Also, small-ruminant flocks in North America (and elsewhere) are sometimes used on fields for removal of various crop residues inedible by humans, converting them to food.
+Small ruminants, such as sheep and goats, can control some invasive or noxious weeds (such as spotted knapweed, tansy ragwort, leafy spurge, yellow starthistle, tall larkspur, etc.) on rangeland.
+Small ruminants are also useful for vegetation management in forest plantations and for clearing brush on rights-of-way.
+Other ruminants, like Nublang cattle, are used in Bhutan to help remove a species of bamboo, Yushania microphylla, which tends to crowd out indigenous plant species.
+These represent alternatives to herbicide use.